-Will my Professional Learning courses transfer into all degree-seeking programs at the School of Education?
+Will my Professional Development courses transfer into all degree-seeking programs at the School of Education?

 If the course is listed in the course sequence of the desired degree program, it will transfer in as long as you received a grade of B or better.

-Can I transfer my nine Professional Learning credits as well as coursework taken at other institutions into a degree-seeking program at the School of Education?
+Can I transfer my nine Professional Development credits as well as coursework taken at other institutions into a degree-seeking program at the School of Education?

-Please see our transfer policy for the total number of credits (including Professional Learning courses taken at the School of Education.
+Please see our transfer policy for the total number of credits (including Professional Development courses taken at the School of Education.